Deepti0531/java-sockets-from-zero-to-pro/README.md

 ## 🚀 Direction of Growth
 This repo is a **progressive notebook of learning**.
-Future additions may include more advanced concurrency models, chat servers, or protocol-based projects — added step by step as I grow.
+Future additions may include more advanced concurrency models, chat servers, or protocol-based projects: added step by step as I grow.
 The exact roadmap is intentionally open-ended.

 ---